 Filling the digital gap: How the experts at Google helped create our Digital Engagement Strategy program

-It's a changing, technological world, with a changing job market, and in order to ensure our students are able to secure the newest jobs in the newest industries, Centennial College is constantly updating its curriculum with new programs based on job market and technological trends.
+It's a changing, technological world, with a changing job market, and in order to ensure our students are able to secure the newest jobs in the newest industries, Centennial College is constantly updating its curriculum with new programs based on the job market and technological trends.
 One of those new programs is Digital Engagement Strategy, focused on bringing marketing to the online sphere.
-This program was created to fill a need in the workforce, meaning there's jobs out there for trained graduates.
+This program was created to fill a need in the workforce, meaning there are jobs out there for trained graduates.
 To make this program relevant to the current marketplace, we assembled a team of experts.
 One of those advisors Christos Nikitopoulos, Head of Agency Development at Google, who helped shape the program into what it is.
 Here's where he came from, and the experience he (and Google) will bring to the program.

 A lengthy career

 "I worked for agencies, broadcasters and now a digital company," Christos says of his lengthy career.
 "I started way back in the agency side, after university, and I've worked with CBC, Rogers, Bell, Shaw, pretty much all the traditional broadcast publishers.
 Now I've moved into the digital side, and I've been with Google Canada for almost two years."

 Part of his work in Agency Development is working on business relations between customers and agencies, as well as leading a sponsorship team that works to translate marketing ideas to the digital landscape.
 But another part of his job is education.

 "Part of the group I lead here at Google is an education team," he says, "and we work with agencies on levelling up their skills and talents so they know how to use the tools, how to be better digital practitioners."
 That's where Centennial College came in.

 Digital Engagement Strategy as a program exists to fix a skills gap, one that experts like Christos were noticing in the career field.